Add Button

 param height:The static height of the image, in pixels

 Adds an inline image to the dialog, which can either point to a local file path on the executing machine or to a remote URL.
+If it's a local file path it has to be absolute path.

 By default the image is resized to fit the width of the dialog window, but the width and/or height can be explicitly defined to a custom value.
 If only one of the dimensions is given, the other is automatically changed to maintain the correct aspect ratio.